Thermodynamic uncertainty relation for Langevin dynamics by scaling time: Results

 This analysis worked for Markov jump processes and overdamped Langevin dynamics because, exceptionally, the large-deviation rate functions for the empirical density and current (level 2.5) were known explicitly for those systems.
 In contrast, the level-2.5 rate function is not known for underdamped Langevin dynamics, and the underdamped TUR cannot be derived following the same approach.
 We suggest that this difficulty can be overcome by working with trajectories, in which case an expression for the level-3 underdamped rate functional is known.
 Motivated by the appearance of \(\eta\) as a scale parameter for the current in the overdamped regime, we re-interpret \(\eta\) in this new context as a scale parameter for \emph{time}.
 In other words, we generate scaled trajectories with a timestep of \(\eta\Delta t\) rather than a timestep of \(\Delta t\).
 As before, this construction holds the system's density fixed and varies its current, again with \(j = \langle j\rangle/\eta\).

 The central aim of this paper is to construct large-deviation bounds---and the corresponding uncertainty relations---by computing the asymptotic probability of current fluctuations realized via scaling time in this fashion.
-The procedure encounters a mathematically problematic comparison of scaled and unscaled Langevin trajectories, a known issue in the Brownian motion literature.
-Neverthless, the time-scaling procedure appears to generate valid large-deviation bounds, suggesting a way to extend the large-deviation perspective from overdamped to underdamped dynamics.
+This time-scaling procedure offers a way to extend the large-deviation perspective from overdamped to underdamped dynamics.